Introduction to the Transverse Spatial Correlations in Spontaneous Parametric Down-Conversion through the Biphoton Birth Zone: Estimating the Transverse Correlation Width

 \subsection{Comparison with experimental data}

 Though our estimate of $\sigma_{(x_{1}-x_{2})}$ follows from reasonable approximations that work well within typical experimental setups, it is important to show just how well (or not) this estimate of the transverse correlation width corresponds with experimental data.
 This can be done in (at least) two ways.
 First, in \cite{Howell2004}, they found a measure of the transverse correlation width by placing a 40$\mu$m slit in the signal beam, and scanning over the idler beam with another 40$\mu$m slit (see Fig.~5 for a diagram of the idealized setup).
 By measuring coincident detections as they scan, and normalizing the resulting histogram, they measured the conditional transverse probability distribution, and obtained a conditional width, which is approximately identical to the correlation width \footnote{When $\rho(x_{1},x_{2})=\rho(x_{+})\rho(x_{-})\text{ and }\sigma_{x_{+}}\gg\sigma_{x_{-}}$, it follows that $\sigma_{(x_{1}-x_{2})}\approx \sigma_{(x_{1}|x_{2})}$.}.
-With their measurements, they obtained a transverse correlation width (adjusting for our conventions) of about 13.5$\mu$m (with an estimated error larger than $10\%$), 9.6$\%$ less than our theoretical estimate \eqref{widthest} (using their pump wavelength of 390nm and crystal thickness of 2mm), of 14.9$\mu$m for the same experimental parameters.
+With their measurements, they obtained a transverse correlation width (adjusting for our conventions) of about 13.5$\mu$m (with an estimated error larger than $10\%$), so that our theoretical estimate \eqref{widthest} of 11.6$\mu$m (using their pump wavelength of 390nm and crystal thickness of 2mm) underestimates this by $14.1\%$.